 When pets are found, one of the first things we encourage the finder to do is to have the pet scanned for a microchip using a universal scanner.
 Most people will naturally turn to a local shelter or veterinary clinic for assistance.
 Unfortunately, there are microchip scanners on the market which do not pick up all frequencies of microchips.
 Add the complexity of a competitive marketplace, there are countless manufacturers of microchips, many falling into different categories of frequency.
 As a result, it is imperative to ensure a universal scanner is used.
 Otherwise, a microchip WILL be missed, thereby leading a pet to never be reunited with its rightful owner.

-The happy use case is when a pet is found to have a properly registered microchip with current contact information, which enables the finder to reach the owner quickly and easily.
+When a pet is found to have a properly registered microchip with current contact information, the finder can reach the owner quickly and easily.

 The unhappy use cases include:

-- Microchip is registered but does not have up to date contact information.
+- registered but does not have up to date contact information.

-- Microchip is registered but the contact information is for the previous owner.
+- registered but the contact information is for the previous owner.

-- Microchip is registered to a shelter or rescue agency which is no longer in business.
+- registered to a shelter or rescue agency which is no longer in business.

-- Microchip is registered but the owner is not responding to attempts for communication.
+- registered but the owner is not responding to attempts for communication.

-- Microchip is unregistered but can be traced to a veterinary clinic which placed the microchip.
+- unregistered but can be traced to a veterinary clinic which placed the microchip.

-- Microchip is unregistered but can be traced to a low cost/spay neuter clinic which placed the microchip.
+- unregistered but can be traced to a low cost/spay neuter clinic which placed the microchip.

-- Microchip is unregistered but can be traced to a shelter or animal control facility.
+- unregistered but can be traced to a shelter or animal control facility.

-- Microchip is unregistered but can be traced to a shelter of animal control facility which is no longer in business.
+- unregistered but can be traced to a shelter of animal control facility which is no longer in business.

-- Microchip is unregistered but can be traced to a veterinary clinic which is no longer in business.
+- unregistered but can be traced to a veterinary clinic which is no longer in business.

-This is where we come in!
+Here is where our Missouri Lost & Found Paws team comes in!
 We use a number of public information sites to help trace down the owners.
 Often times, we are able to find the owner and educate them on the importance of getting the microchip updated.
 Sometimes, we are able to track down the owner only to find that the pet had been rehomed and the current owner information is unknown, which leads to the pet not being reunited.

 Our volunteers are fully committed to our mission at Missouri Lost & Found Paws.
 We believe every pet deserves the right to be reunited!
 We have provided this backend support for many years, and recently realized, we want to get the word out about how we can help!
-One of our volunteers has offered to focus on tracking down microchips.
-It helps that she is a master sleuth as well!
-Do not worry – she does not employ any questionable tactics to trace down ownership.
+We have positioned dedicated volunteers to focus on tracing microchips.
 All data sources used for tracing ownership are based upon public access information.

 Contact us today so our Microchip Investigator can help YOU return a pet back HOME: